 The American Psychology-Law Society (AP-LS) is a division of the American Psychological Association and is comprised of individuals interested in psychology and law issues.
 AP-LS encourages APA members, graduate and undergraduate students, and persons in related fields to consider membership in the division.
 APA membership is not required for membership in the American Psychology-Law Society.
 Please visit the AP-LS Membership Database website to become a member, renew your membership, or verify membership status.

-AP-LS is an interdisciplinary organization devoted to scholarship, practice and public service in psychology and law.
-The American Psychology-Law Society is both a free-standing organization as well as a division (Div.
-41) of the APA.
+AP-LS is an interdisciplinary organization devoted to scholarship, practice, and public service in psychology and law.
+The American Psychology-Law Society is both a free-standing organization as well as a division (Division 41) of the American Psychological Association.
 Members of AP-LS need not be members of APA, although many members belong to both organizations (AP-LS and APA).
 Membership is open to interested professionals and students in other disciplines beyond psychology.
-Membership is for the calendar year Jan.
-1- Dec.
-31.
+Membership is for the calendar year January 1-December 31.

 If you are interested in obtaining Forensic Psychology Diplomate status in the American Board of Forensic Psychology and American Board of Professional Psychology, please contact:

 ABPP, 600 Market Street